-This event will bring together an international field of experts and senior policy-makers to discuss the big challenges with respect to in-work poverty, and what we know – and need to know – about policy effectiveness.
-Major issues to be discussed will include the design of tax and social security policy, including the major experiment taking place in the UK through universal credit; skills and education policy; the role of labour market regulation such as the minimum wage; and how these interact with changes in the world of work caused by factors like technology and trade.
+This event brought together an international field of experts and senior policy-makers to discuss the big challenges with respect to in-work poverty, and what we know – and need to know – about policy effectiveness.
+Major issues discussed included the design of tax and social security policy, including the major experiment taking place in the UK through universal credit; skills and education policy; the role of labour market regulation such as the minimum wage; and how these interact with changes in the world of work caused by factors like technology and trade.

 - Tito Boeri, Bocconi and FRDB

-- Philippe Martin, Sciences Po and Chair, Council of Economic Analysis to the French Prime Minister
+- Philippe Martin, Sciences Po, chair, Council of Economic Advisors to the French Prime Minister (Download slides)

 - Lindsey Whyte, Director, Personal Tax, Welfare and Pensions, HM Treasury